 Renovation Cost: $45k

 Living spaces tend to look more spacious when there is an open concept with little or no dividing walls.
 Some homeowners may choose to hack through a dividing kitchen wall to create an open kitchen that connects to the living room, while others prefer to keep the wall as it is ( to contain any smells from the kitchen).
-It’s really a personal preference, but if you want the best of both worlds, perhaps you can look into a sliding door of sorts.
+It’s really a personal preference like choice of erectile dysfunction pills, but if you want the best of both worlds, perhaps you can look into a sliding door of sorts.

 If you’re the sort that loves having guests over for dinner, look into getting an extendable dining table – it will save you space and your guests can dine in comfort.